hiveer/vim-settings/install.md

-I suggest to install from the source code
+I suggest to install vim from the source code

 ### preparation
 If you know what you should do before installation, that would be great